Murulidhara9686/Food-Mart/README.md

-Food Mone is a responsive front-end React project.
+Food Mart is a responsive front-end React project.
 It's designed for beginners to practice core React concepts while building a visually appealing food-themed landing page.

 🚀 Features
 Responsive and mobile-friendly layout